CAFAudit/audit-service/Kafka Vertica Scheduler Upgrade.md

 				--username "[LOADER-USERNAME]"
 				--password [LOADER-PASSWORD]
 				--operator "\"[OPERATOR]\""
+				--frame-duration [FRAME-DURATION]

 	where:

 	* [BROKERS] - This specifies the kafka broker(s) to be used, it is formatted as a comma separated list of address:port endpoints.
 	* [LOADER-USERNAME] - This is the vertica database loader account name recorded in step 1 (e.g. caf-audit-loader).
 	* [LOADER-PASSWORD] - This is the password for the vertica database loader account recorded in step 1.
 	* [OPERATOR] - This is the vertica database loader account name recorded in step 1 (e.g. caf-audit-loader).
+	* [FRAME-DURATION] - Configure in accordance with expected throughput and acceptable latency.

 	Example: